ZhenyingZhu/StudyNotes/SystemDesign.md

   - preallocate some ranges of seq nums for each node.
 If used up, allocate a new range
 - those ways cannot generate casual consistent seq nums for ops across nodes

-Lamport timestamps
+Lamport timestamps **[KEY]**

-- sequence numbers that is consistent with causality: a pair of (counter, node ID)
+- sequence numbers that is consistent with causality: a pair of [counter, node ID]
 - the one with a greater counter is the greater timestamp or the one with the greater node ID is the greater timestamp
 - every node and every client keeps track of the maximum counter value it has seen so far, and update to the max if one write gives a bigger counter
 - lamport timestamp vs. version vector
-  - version vector is used to distinguish weather two ops are concurrent or have casual dependence
+  - version vector is used to distinguish whether two ops are concurrent or have casual dependence
   - lamport timestamp enforce a total ordering, but cannot tell if two ops are concurrent, but it is more compact

 Timestamp ordering is not sufficient